stefan-jansen/machine-learning-for-trading/README.md

 ## Part 2: Machine Learning for Trading: Fundamentals

 The second part covers the fundamental supervised and unsupervised learning algorithms and illustrates their application to trading strategies.
-It also introduces the Quantopian platform where you can leverage and combine the data and ML techniques developed in this book to implement algorithmic strategies that execute trades in live markets.
+It also introduces the Quantopian platform that allows you to leverage and combine the data and ML techniques developed in this book to implement algorithmic strategies that execute trades in live markets.

 ### 06 The Machine Learning Process

+This [chapter](06_machine_learning_process) kicks off Part 2 that illustrates how you can use a range of supervised and unsupervised ML models for trading.
+We will explain each model's assumptions and use cases before we demonstrate relevant applications using various Python libraries.

-this [chapter](06_machine_learning_process) sets the stage by outlining how to formulate, train, tune and evaluate the predictive performance of ML models as a systematic workflow.
-It covers:
+There are several aspects that many of these models and their applications have in common.
+This chapter covers these common aspects so that we can focus on model-specific usage in the following chapters.
+It sets the stage by outlining how to formulate, train, tune, and evaluate the predictive performance of ML models as a systematic workflow.
+The content includes:

 - How supervised and unsupervised learning from data works
 - Training and evaluating supervised learning models for regression and classification tasks